 If possible, you might try establishing a regular practice — writing at the same time or on the same day every week.
 The more you can turn writing into a habit, the better.

-At last, it’s time to start writing your book.
+At last, it’s time to start writing a nonfiction book.
 You may discover things that cause you to change direction or go back to the drawing board.
 That’s fine.
 But as much as you can, try to forge ahead.
 You can (and will) edit later.

 One trick is to make yourself hit a certain word count every day/week/month.
 Doing so will force you to press on even when you really want to do more (never-ending) research or fine-tune earlier writing.